- How Much Weight Can You Realistically Lose in 3 Months? - January 14, 2024

 TL;DR: No. Just make sure you hit your calorie targets, then your protein target.
 After that your carb/fat ratio doesn’t matter that much.

 OH NO I DIDN’T!

 Yeah, I went there, your macros DON’T matter.

-Ok that might be a bit extreme, there are some caveats to this this claim; if you’re at the elite level of physique competitions, or trying to optimise your performance at the very top level of your chosen sport, they probably do matter a bit, but for the average joe (yeah, sorry you are an average joe), they are way way down the list of stuff you should worry about when trying to gain muscle or drop body fat.
+Ok that might be a bit extreme, there are some caveats to this claim; if you’re at the elite level of physique competitions, or trying to optimize your performance at the very top level of your chosen sport, they probably do matter a bit, but for the average joe (yeah, sorry you are an average joe), they are way way down the list of stuff you should worry about when trying to gain muscle or drop body fat.

 Just to go into a little more detail about these caveats, here’s some more detail on situations where macros might matter;